gopasspw/gopass/README.md

 - [x] Be 100% pass compatible
 - [ ] Storing binary files in gopass (almost done)
-- [ ] Storing structured files and templates (credit cards, DBs, websites...)
+- [x] Storing structured files and templates (credit cards, DBs, websites...)
 - [ ] UX improvements and more wizards
 - [ ] Tackle the information disclosure issue
 - [ ] Build a great workflow for requesting and granting access
 - [ ] Better and more fine grained ACL
 - [ ] Be nicely usable by semi- and non-technical users

+*Note: Being 100% pass compatible was a milestone, not a promise for the future.
+We will eventually diverge from pass to support more advanced features.
+This will break compatiblity.*

 ## Further Reading